learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 Assuming menu_items is a list of dictionaries, this would display the first dictionary's name value.

 ### Built-in Tags
 DTL's built-in tags is a convenient way to allow for conditional statements, loops, loading static files, and [more](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/).
-Tags are characterized by the `%` symbol.
+Tags are characterized by the `%` symbol inside curly braces.

 #### Conditional Statements
+The syntax and [boolean operators](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#boolean-operators) for conditionals inside the tags are similar to Python, except it must end with an `{% endif %}` tag.:
 ```
 {% if menu_item.is_special %}
     <li class="special">{{ menu_item.name}}</li>